 MUSE Casual fridays

-Each Friday from 10:00 to 11:00 a.m., MUSE hosts students for free coffee, cocoa, and bagels.
-Bring your friends along to have breakfast, pick up a free coffee mug, hear about upcoming MUSE events, and connect with professors and campus offices.
+Each Friday from 10:00 to 11:00 a.m., MUSE provides students with free breakfast, coffee, and hot chocolate.
+Bring your friends along to grab a bite to eat, hear about upcoming MUSE events, and connect with professors and other students.

 “As a hard sciences major (Chemical Engineering), I feel that MUSE Casual Fridays really help me to diversify and interact with other people outside the scope of engineering.
 Learning about the lives of others and discussing interesting topics really helps to show the human side of every major.
 I love MUSE Casual Fridays and hope to see them continue in the future.”